Need to talk? Call 1800 882 436.

 How is sticky eye treated?

 Some babies will need surgery if the blocked tear duct doesn't improve.
-This is done with a general anaesthetic, so the doctor can open the tear duct with a probe.
+This is done as day surgery with a general anaesthetic.
+Your doctor may treat a blocked tear duct in the following ways:

-How do I manage my baby’s sticky eye?
+How do I manage my baby's sticky eye at home?

 Make sure that the solution has cooled to room temperature before using.